OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 ## Deploying your contract

-Once you're ready to deploy your program on-chain, `cargo stylus deploy` will help you with the estimation of the deployment's gas cost, as well as with the deployment itself.
+Once you're ready to deploy your program on-chain, `cargo stylus deploy` will help you estimate your deployment's gas cost.

 ### Estimating gas